Firigion/scarpets/README.md

 # Spawning spheres
 [NOTE: this is deprecated in favour of the built-in overlay app.]

 To use this app, put the .sc file int your scripts folder and run `/script load spawning_spheres`.
 It adds an option to render spawning sphere around a position with one click.
-Right click with a wool block and a double sphere of the corresponding colour will appear.
+Right click with a wool block and a double sphere of the corresponding color will appear.
 Inner sphere shows minimum distance to the player for mobs to spawn.
 Outer ones shows where mobs instantly despawn.
-Right click again to move the sphere, or click with another colour to create a second double sphere.
+Right click again to move the sphere, or click with another color to create a second double sphere.
 Right click with a glass block to delete all renders.

 If for some reason you need a video to see this in action, [here](https://youtu.be/5V6gqe8OHm4) it is.